teokem/guides/setup-macos.md

-# Setting up Mac laptops
+# Setting up new macs

-Instructions for setting up new mac laptops at teokem; please follow in the presented order.
+Instructions for setting up new macOS system at teokem; please follow in the presented order.

 ## Basic setup and updating